Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Common Orthogonal Basis Extraction

-where $\mats{\bar{B}}$ and $\mats{\breve{B}}$ are the compatible partition of \mats{B}.
-In other words, each matrix \mats{Y} is represented by two parts: the common space $\mats{\bar{Y}}=\mat{\bar{A}}\mats{\bar{B}}^T$ and the individual space $\mats{\breve{Y}}=\mats{\breve{A}}\mats{\breve{B}}^T$, which are spanned by the common components (i.e., columns of \mat{\bar{A}}) existing in all \mats[k]{Y} ($k\in\Set{N}$) and its individual components \mats{\breve{A}} only presented in \mats{Y}, respectively.
-Our problem is to seek $\mat{\bar{A}}$ and \mats{\breve{A}} from a given set of matrices \mats{Y}, $n\in\Set{N}$, without the knowledge of \mats{B} and possibly the number $c$.
-Note that two special cases of (\ref{eqLinkedMF}) have been extensively studied in the past decades: \begin{itemize} \item $c=0$.
-No common components exist in \mats{Y} and the problem is simply equivalent to factorizing each matrix separately. \item $c=R_n$ for all $n$.
-The problem is equivalent to ordinary matrix factorization of a large matrix created by stacking all matrices \mats{Y}.
-This will be further detailed in the end of this sub-section. \end{itemize}
+Our objective is to find the common and individual components $\mat{\bar{A}}$ and \mats{\breve{A}} which exhibit some desired properties from a given set of matrices \mats{Y}, $n\in\Set{N}$, without the knowledge of the mixing coefficients \mats{B} and possibly even without knowing the number of common components $C$.
+Recall that two special cases of (\ref{eqLinkedMF}) have been extensively studied in the past decades: \begin{itemize} \item The case $C=0$, where no common components exist in \Set{Y} so that the problem boils down to factorizing each matrix $\mats{Y}\in\Set{Y}$ separately; \item The case $C=R_n$ for all $\mats{Y}$, which is equivalent to matrix factorization of a large global matrix created by stacking together all matrices \mats{Y}. \end{itemize} It is important to note that the solutions to \eqref{eqLinkedMF} are not unique.
+In fact, for any invertible matrix $\mat{\bar{Q}}$ of appropriate size, we have $\mats{\bar{Y}}=(\mat{\bar{A}\bar{Q}})(\inv{\bar{Q}}\mats{\bar{B}}^T)$ which is also a solution to (\ref{eqLinkedMF}).